Brazilian cavalry: 1st Bda C Mec

 Headquartered in Santiago, Rio Grande do Sul, it reports to the 3rd Army Division.
-Its was formed in Santiago as the 1st Cavalry Division, in 1921.
+It was formed in Santiago as the 1st Cavalry Division, in 1921.
 It was converted to a mechanized cavalry brigade in 1971.
 Its title is "José Luiz Menna Barreto Brigade".

 Just before the 1930 Revolution, its commander, lieutenant colonel Otávio Pires Coelho, concealed loyalty to the government, but at the time of the revolution's outbreak he assured control of Santiago to the revolutionaries.
 In the Legality Campaign in 1961, it had orders to invade São Paulo by rail at Ourinhos and on 30 August its vanguard was already in Ponta Grossa.
 When, in the following years, general Olímpio Mourão Filho, commander of the 3rd Infantry Division in Santa Maria, conspired against the government of João Goulart, he avoided the 1st DC due to the alignment of its commander Oromar Osório with the government.
 Likewise, the commander in 1964, general João de Deus Nunes Saraiva, declined the offer to join the ongoing coup.
 However, his division was immobilized, as the 3rd DI (then under general Poppe de Figueiredo) controlled the railways.
 Saraiva accepted the call to Porto Alegre, where he met with the legalist leadership.
 As a result, the division was acephalous.